-->

 • Soames Sound

 The site around Jesuit Springs is supposedly haunted by the eight Jesuit missionaries who were killed there in 1613, by English artillery.
-Their white shapes are seen at night, boats disappear (last reported: 16′ skiff of the Colby family, 1975), and a man in brown robes carrying a cross has been seen in a ghostly boat nearby.
+Their white shapes are seen at night, boats disappear (last reported: 16′ skiff of the Colby family, 1975), and — in a ghostly boat, nearby — a man in brown robes carries a cross.

 (Source: Schulte, Ghosts..Coast of Maine, p.
 107.)